koder77/l1vm/worker-hello/README.md

 This should run the program and download and run the "hello-worker" data base client program

-The following doesn't work right!
-There is a bug in my l1vmgodata handling code.
-I have to find what is going on there.
-So this still won't work:

-Now in the shell with th "nc" connected you can try:
+Now in the shell with th "nc" connected you can do:

 ```
 get key :01hello